Frequently Asked Questions

 How do I get a Lakewood I.D.?

-New Lakewood residents should drop by the Administrative Offices located at 651 NE St. Andrews Circle, Monday through Friday from 8:30 AM – 4:30 PM (also open until 7:00 PM on Wednesdays during May, June and July) and after 5:00 PM by appointment ONLY.
+New Lakewood residents should drop by the Administrative Offices located at 651 NE St. Andrews Circle, Monday through Friday from 8:30 AM – 4:30 PM and after 5:00 PM by appointment ONLY (also open until 7:00 PM on Wednesdays through May, June and July during I.D. renewal years ONLY; the next renewal year is 2022).
 Plan to spend about 20 to 30 minutes.

 Bring a copy of your settlement statement.
 You will be asked to fill out a confidential form, information for the Lakewood Directory, and sign up on the Boat Slip Waiting List.